johnwight/Cross-Platform-Advertising/README.md

 To watch the solution work, you can test the cart abandonment and advertisement scenario:

-1. Go to https://aam-demo2.herokuapp.com, to see the page has "no ads to show."
+1. Visit the sample website https://aam-demo2.herokuapp.com to see the page has "No ads to show."

    ![no ads](https://user-images.githubusercontent.com/29133525/35831200-2c632fb2-0a86-11e8-9158-1b3d583ed962.png)